ballerina-platform/module-ballerina-auth/auth-ballerina/Package.md

 ## Package Overview

-The Auth library is one of the standard library modules of the [Ballerina](https://ballerina.io/) language.
+The `auth` library is one of the standard library modules of the [Ballerina](https://ballerina.io/) language.

 This module provides a framework for authentication/authorization with Basic authentication scheme as specified in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617).